sudhakavya/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 1. Within the Microsoft Edge window, on the **Appliance Configuration Manager** page, select the **I agree** button, wait for the prerequisites to be successfully verified, and select **Continue**.

-1. Within the Microsoft Edge window, on the **Appliance Configuration Manager** page, in the **Register with Azure Migrate** section, in the **Provide Azure Migrate project key** text box, paste the key you copied into Notepad earlier in this exercise, select **Login**, accept the default code displayed in the **Enter code** pane in the browser page, sign in by providing credentials of a user account with the Owner role in the subscription you are using in this lab and close the browser page.
+1. Within the Microsoft Edge window, on the **Appliance Configuration Manager** page, in the **Register with Azure Migrate** section, in the **Provide Azure Migrate project key** text box, paste the key you copied into Notepad earlier in this exercise, select **Login**, accept the default code displayed and copy it to the clipboard, then select **Copy code and login** then in the **Enter code** pane in the browser page paste in the code you copied to the clipboard and select **Next**, sign in by providing credentials of a user account that is given in the environment details page.

 1. Within the Microsoft Edge window, on the **Appliance Configuration Manager** page, verify that registration was successful and select **Continue**.